Learning Thai as an adult is a challenge that comes with many decisions.

 Schools can also supplement these exercises with online resources.
 Giving you a resource for listening to Thai is a nice bonus, even if there are plenty of YouTube channels that can provide similar content.

-Some schools have their own YouTube channels, such as this one from AUA, or they have a blog or a language resource section on their website.
+Some schools have their own YouTube channels, or they have a blog or a language resource section on their website.

 For most schools, the textbook remains their guiding learning resource, and all schools provide this when you sign up for lessons.